Apple In-App Purchase - SK2

 Seamless Integration

-Seamless integration is only for broadcasters who are currently using our StoreKit 1 integration endpoint.
+Seamless integration is only for the clients who are currently using our StoreKit 1 integration endpoint.

 For devices that cannot be migrated to StoreKit 2, we maintain StoreKit 1 API compatibility (excluding offerId parameter, as it was replaced by app store product IDs mapping in the Cleeng Dashboard).